How to automate switching rackspace variations and song parts using the MIDI File Player

 For this example, I built a rackspace with four variations:

-To every variation is assigned the corresponding program change number (refer to this page to learn more).
+We assigned the corresponding program change number to every variation.
+Refer to this page to learn more.

 In Edit mode of the Panels view, click on the Output Vol. widget: